thingsboard/thingsboard.github.io/_includes/templates/start-service.md

 - **Tenant Administrator**: tenant@thingsboard.org / tenant
 - **Customer User**: customer@thingsboard.org / customer

-You can always change passwords for each a~~~~ccount in account profile page.
+You can always change passwords for each account in account profile page.